About Jaya Savige

 Jaya Savige's Teaching

-As Course Leader of the Creative Writing Minor, Jaya Savige teaches 422 The Writer’s Craft; 525 The Writer’s Voice; and 627 Final Year Project and Publishing Horizons.
-As Lecturer in English, he teaches 612b Comparative Literature (Portfolio option), and has given lectures on James Joyce, literary theory and criticism, and Victorian, Modernist and postcolonial literatures for several courses on the English degree.
+As Head of the Creative Writing, Jaya Savige created and teaches its three courses, 422 The Writer’s Craft, 525 The Writer’s Voice, and 627 Final Year Project and Publishing Horizons.
+He also lectures on James Joyce for 509 Literature 1900-Present, has supervised dissertations for 612b Comparative Literature (Portfolio option), and has given lectures on literary theory and criticism, and Victorian, Modernist and postcolonial literatures for other courses on the English degree.